Where do I find First-Year Seminar Course Descriptions for this year?

-While you will enroll in a First-Year Seminar with a particular course title and specialized readings and assignments, all students in your entering class will read a book in common during the semester.
-Belmont students, staff, and faculty nominate titles each year for the common book, and a committee of veteran First-Year Seminar instructors makes a selection based on these.
-The common book is one that encapsulates well the theme of “Ways of Knowing”; a book that challenges students to consider how we know what we know, how others may see and know the world differently, and the value of learning to “think outside the box.”
-We certainly don’t expect everyone to agree with the themes or views presented in the common book.
-In fact, we hope that you are ready to probe, question, and learn from reading the common book and discussing it with your professor and peers.
+While you will enroll in a First-Year Seminar with a particular course title and specialized readings and assignments, all students in your entering class will read from the Ways of Knowing: The First-Year Seminar Anthology during the semester.
+In it, Belmont faculty have compiled a group of articles and book excerpts that embrace the FYS theme "Ways of Knowing," challenging students to consider how we know what we know, how others may see and know the world differently, and the value of learning to “think outside the box.”
+We certainly don’t expect everyone to agree with the themes or views presented in the anthology.
+In fact, we hope that you are ready to probe, question, and learn from your readings and discussions with your professor and peers.

 What is the First-Year Seminar Film Series?

 Another common experience you will have with all incoming students is the FYS Film Series, which includes a “common film” that will be viewed by every freshman.
 The common film will address the theme of “Ways of Knowing”—just in a different way than your in-class readings.
 Depending on which section of FYS you take, you may see other films that are part of the series, or attend other types of events, including theatre performances or important campus speaking events.